 The following workshops can be seen and copied in the posts below this one.

 - ART: Create a mosaic table that tells of Moses’ life.

-- COMPUTERS: Review the events of the story in software (ILumina Bible CD); create an illustrated paragraph (using Bible Clipart CD, Word (moderator recommends Kid Pix Deluxe 4).
+- COMPUTERS: Review the events of the story in software (ILumina Bible CD now out of print); create an illustrated storybook using Exodus images from the Bible Clipart CD and Kid Pix Deluxe 4.

 - COOKING: Children will create Moses in the Basket treats.

 - DRAMA: Act out the story in four parts.